Eminem releases 'Revival' tracklist

 In anticipation of Eminem's album, 'Revival,' Shady has granted us with a little insight of what to expect by dropping the official tracklist.

 The album will feature some unexpected pop collabs with Ed Sheeran, Alicia Keys, and X Ambassadors.
-The rumored duet with Pink has also been confirmed on the track list, listed toward the end of the album.
+The rumored duet with Pink has also been confirmed on the tracklist, appearing toward the end of the album.

 Em has already set the bar very high.
 A few weeks ago, Slim surprised fans with his first single, 'Walk On Water,' featuring Queen Bey.